ajgarlag/AjglCsvBundle/Resources/doc/index.md

 }
 ```

-###Add new constraints to your classes
+###Use the CSV service

-You can now the CSV service.
+You can now use the CSV service.
 For example:

 ```php
 <?php